Directions to Stanton House Inn & Downtown Greenwich, CT

 Instead, skip to the section of this guide called, To Get to Downtown & Greenwich Town Hall.

-To Reach Stanton House Inn & Downtown Greenwich from the Merritt Parkway
+Driving Directions to Downtown Greenwich & Stanton House Inn from the Merritt Parkway

 You’ll pass Stanton House Inn if you’re taking the most direct route from the Merritt Parkway heading towards downtown Greenwich.